The Most Ethical and Responsibly Sourced Engagement Rings for Conscientious Couples

 This unique engagement ring by Sarah Swell features both a conflict-free diamond and a recycled gold setting.
 The design of this piece lends itself well to minimalist and boho-inspired styles, as its gray rose-cut diamond and satin yellow gold band are a non-intrusive departure from traditional high-shine, clear, round-cut wedding jewelry styling.
 What’s more, the rose-cut shape of the diamond, while subtle, is trend-setting.
 That’s because this antique shape/cut is making a comeback as a key part of vintage-inspired boho engagement ring design.
 This ring is perfect for anyone who rocks a minimalist, classic kind of look while still being intentional and passionate about their ethical expectations for their wedding jewelry.

-10. Vela Conflict-Free Diamond Engagement Ring by Valley Rose Studio
+10. Minerva Ring, Conflict-Free Galaxy Diamond Engagement Ring by Valley Rose Studio

 As far as eco-friendly jewelry goes, it’s hard to beat the ethical standards here at Valley Rose Studio.
 Featuring industry-leading conflict-free, sustainable, and ethically-sourced white diamonds and 100% fairmined gold, this ethical engagement ring manages to incorporate elements of minimalist, traditional, and decidedly alternative engagement ring designs.
 Its stylistic components include a rustic-modern setting and satin finish, so its aesthetic is something chic/luxe meets nature.